LeandroTimoteo/Legal--AI--Agent/README.md

 > This interface allows users to interact with an AI-powered legal assistant.
-> It features a clean layout, conversation history, and a prompt field for legal inquiries.

 ## 🔗 Access the Legal AI Agent
 👉 [Launch the app](https://agente-ia-juridico-jtc2kzet7dikxxjvxsnhyz.streamlit.app/)